Guide to Prepare for the Sport Touring Season

 Perform Scheduled Maintenance

-Moving beyond the visual inspections described so far, it’s time to actually do some maintenance.
+Now that the visual inspection is complete, and any concerns noted, it’s time to actually do some maintenance.

-Performing regular motorcycle checks and adjustments according to manufacturer recommendations is the most effective way to ensure long-term reliable operation and avoid more costly service work down the line.
+Performing regular motorcycle checks and adjustments according to manufacturer recommendations is the easiest way to get the most miles from your motorcycle.
+Regular service ensures reliable operation and avoids more costly repairs down the road.

 Service recommendations are well described in the owner’s manual.
-However, an official shop service manual contains a great deal more information including how to perform regular maintenance tasks.
-But be warned – manufacturer service manuals are expensive, for example Yamaha charges $99 for the 2021 FJR Service Manual.
+However, an official shop service manual contains a great deal more information about how to perform regular maintenance tasks and more advanced repairs.
+But be warned – official manufacturer service manuals are expensive, for example the latest Yamaha FJR manual can cost up to $120.

-The following are recommended maintenance procedures to perform at the beginning of the riding season.
+The following are generally recommended maintenance procedures to perform at the beginning of the riding season.
+Check the owner’s manual for anything specific to your motorcycle.

 - Oil and filter change.